List of 29 states of India

 The Cultural Unity of Indian States

 Several languages, religions, and traditions coexist across the Indian states, so the country is also called a land of culture.
-This promotes explicitly tolerance and understanding among all citizens.
+This promotes tolerance and understanding among all citizens.
 It enables individuals to learn from one another and appreciate diverse customs and practices.

 India’s festivals and traditional attire serve as symbols of national unity.
 The diverse clothing styles across the 29 states reflect shared artistic elements and cultural symbolism.
 For instance: